moksamedia/MrGadget/README.md

 	}

-Import from Maven Central
-NOTE: for some reason, static versioning isn't working on Maven Central for this artifact, but the 'latest.version' tag works
+Import from Maven Central. ***NOTE: for some reason, static versioning isn't working on Maven Central for this artifact, but the 'latest.version' tag works

 	import com.moksamedia.mrgadget.MrGadget